 Meet the PDF/A family

-With technology evolving so fast and obsolescence threatening our devices, it is important to preserve our documents safely for the long-term which is the primary goal of PDF/A format.
-Besides replacing paper with electronic documents, PDF/A format ensures that a document can be reproduced exactly the same way it is, regardless of what software is used, when accessed at some point in the future.
+With technology evolving fast and obsolescence threatening our devices, it is important to preserve our documents safely for long-term access.
+This is the primary goal of PDF/A format.

-Unlike normal PDFs, PDF/A requires that everything that is necessary to render the document precisely is contained in the PDF/A file, including fonts, color profiles, and images, among others.
+Unlike normal PDFs, PDF/A requires that all elements of the document are contained in the file, including fonts, color profiles, and images, among others.
 It is this information that allows the file to be accurately reproduced.

 Examples of when to use PDF/A